csmaller/blog/content/blog/relationships-in-the-2020s.md

 I storm out of the room.
 I go and try to sleep on the couch.
 She follows me and stares at me with sad eyes.
 It makes me more upset.
 I am pissed and I don't really know why.

 Inside I am raging.
 I am so irritated with her.
 We've been together for a little over a month.
 We already took a road trip to San Diego and surfed every day.
 We've camped in the back of my truck.
 We rock climb.
-We have great sex.
 She loves most of the things I do.
 She skis and snowboards and is a ski patroller and part time actress.
 She loves my music and plays ok guitar.
 She checks all the boxes for me.
 She's goofy and kind and tall and blonde and pretty.
 So what is my problem?

 ## \----------

 ## Chapter 3

 Everyone I know who is single has ADD.
-Everyone is looking for perfection.
+Everyone is looking for *perfection*.
 Everyone is so fragile and needy and yet have walls up so high.
 We all want our needs met but won't budge when it comes to actually giving something back.

 We go on dating apps, we tell our stories over and over to strangers.
 We wear our false-hearts on our sleeves to appear sensitive.
-Our lives on Instagram are *amazing. ah-mazing.* Everything is blessed, and I am woke, and  I just need to find my Forever Girl.
+Our lives on Instagram are *amazing. ah-mazing.* Everything is *blessed*, and I am *woke*, and  I just need to find my *Forever Person*.

 In reality we hide our true hearts behind barbed wire.
 It's there, beating away.
 Try and touch it and you see it's protected behind angry words and fake emotion and trenches of shallow connections.
 Try to pull it out into the light and watch me bite and snarl and defend my fragile ego.